What are Recreational Drugs?

 Opioids like codeine and morphine are most commonly prescribed for mild to moderate pain relief, but can also be used to induce feelings of intense pleasure and relaxation, as you have may have experienced.
 Higher doses can lower heart rate and blood pressure, cause disorientation, convulsions, hallucinations, coma, and even death.
 It’s important to keep in mind that opioids like codeine have the potential to be highly addictive, pose certain short-term and long-term health effects, and may also be illegal if taken without a prescription.

 The dangers involved in codeine’s recreational use are its high potential for addiction and the effects of abuse.
 Some users attempt to extract codeine from medications to get a more concentrated form of the drug, which is more likely to lead to a fatal overdose.
-Codeine can slow down and stop breathing at higher dosages.
+The codeine drug can slow down and stop breathing at higher dosages.

 In the short-term, codeine use may result in positive and negative effects, including: